 PhD IN GERONTOLOGICAL NURSING

-The Gerontological Nursing Honors Program (GNHP) is designed for nursing students in any OHSU School of Nursing undergraduate program to receive additional mentorship and credits related to working with aging adults.
+The Gerontological Nursing Honors Program (GNHP) is designed for outstanding undergraduate nursing students to receive focused education, mentorship, and credits related to working with older adults.
 This unique honors program helps undergraduate students to better understand the needs of the aging population and prepares students for taking the next step in their education with an in-depth focus in gerontological nursing.
-Students in the GNHP build a strong foundation for graduate study and future certification in gerontological nursing, in addition to receiving scholarship funding.
+GNHP students graduate with gerontology honors recognition on their transcripts and are recognized as honors graduates at commencement.